sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/SowmyaGowrishankarWiki.md

+### Week 7 (ending 11/18/2017):

+This week we completed the integration of all the modules.
+The tasks in the KANBAN board have also been updated.
+Other related artifacts are being prepared.
+The use case specification was my individual requirement for this project which is also completed and uploaded on github.
+The related issue is also now closed.

+#### XP core value Simplicity

+After we had done the integration, we checked the code and made sure that there are no redundancies in the modules.
+The code has been maintained as simple as possible from the beginning.

 ### Week 7 (ending 11/11/2017):

 I completed all the code related to the player module and its interaction with the other objects in the game.
 All of us met a couple of times during the week to integrate all the modules together.
 Only a small portion (around 25%) is left to be integrated.